computational-psychology/stimupy/docs/getting_started/first_stim.md

 by default in range $[0,1]$.

 ## Stimulus parameters
-All `stimupy` stimulus-functions require and take a bunch of arguments.
+All `stimupy` stimulus-functions require and take multiple arguments.
 To see what arguments a given function takes, and what each of these arguments controls, you can look at the (online) [function reference](../reference/api.md)